-Assets that are replaced shall be written off at their carrying value.
+Assets that are replaced shall be derecognised at their carrying value.
 The replacement asset shall be accounted for as a separate new asset.
-All costs incurred to replace the asset shall be capitalised against the new asset.
+Costs incurred to replace the asset shall be split between costs to dispose of the old asset, which shall be expensed as part of the derecognition, and costs to install the new asset, which shall be capitalised against the new asset.